ballerina-platform/ballerina-lang/tests/ballerina-spec-conformance-tests/README.md

 ### Running the Test Suite

-To run all the tests, navigate to the `spec-conformance-tests` project and use the Ballerina `test` command.
+To run all the tests, navigate to the `ballerina-spec-conformance-tests` project and use the Ballerina `test` command.
 ```cmd
 $ ballerina test --experimental
 ```